radiantlogic-v8/documentation-new/documentation/configuration/security/attribute-encryption.md

 To define the criteria used to generate an encryption key:

 1. Navigate to Control Panel > Manage > Security > Attribute Encryption.
 1. In the RadiantOne Directory Attribute Encryption Key section select the desired cipher from the drop-down list or select [AWSKMS](#using-amazon-web-services-aws-with-a-customer-master-key-cmk) if you want to use your own Customer Master Key (CMK) in Amazon Web Services (AWS) Key Management Service (KMS).
-If you choose AWSKMS, and you also choose this option for LDIFZ encryption, they will share the properties configured in the AWSKMS section.
+If you choose AWSKMS, and you also choose this option for LDIFZ encryption, they will share the properties configured in the AWS KMS Properties section.
+The AWS KMS Properties section displays once the AWSKMS option is chosen in either the Attribute Encryption Key Generation section or the LDIFZ Encryption Key section.

 1. If you selected a cipher suite in the previous step, enter a security key.
 This value is used to auto-generate an encryption key.
 If you plan on deploying multiple clusters that will participate in inter-cluster replication for encrypted attributes, take note of the value you enter here as you must use it when configuring the security key in the other clusters.
 1. Click **SAVE**.